hoganld/yellin/README.md

 You also must have a root route defined in `routes.rb`, or Yellin will break in several places (probably along with lots of other things).

 ### Views and Forms
-You'll likely want to modify the views and forms used by Yellin -- likely at least the user signup form.
+You'll likely want to modify the views and forms used by Yellin -- probably at least the user signup form.
 To encourage you to modify these views, Yellin provides a rake task to copy the default files into your workspace:

 ```bash
 $ rails yellin:install:views